Here's What a Hormone Expert Wants You To Know About Sleep If You're 40+

 According to research, you can help to create that relaxing environment with just a few adjustments: Keep the room temp at a comfortable level (65°F).
 Once you're ready to turn in for the night, turn off all the lights.
 A super-dark and cold room improves sleep and may help reduce hot flashes.

 There's some controversy about using your bedroom for watching TV, working, and other activities.
 Many specialists recommend using it only for sleeping or lovemaking.
 Also, try to keep the clutter to a minimum.
 When your bedroom looks and feels like your own personal oasis, you'll sleep better.
 We all need a space that's ours alone.

 7. Establish a healthy nighttime ritual.

 Calming down after a busy day takes a bit of effort.
 Try to set up your own evening activities that relax you.
-Some of the most popular include chamomile tea, lavender essential oils, listening to relaxing music, and meditation.
+Some of the most popular include sipping chamomile tea, smelling lavender essential oils, listening to relaxing sounds, and meditating.
 You can also try things like gently stretching your muscles or going for a short walk.
-Deep breathing and meditation help regulate hormones so they support all-natural rhythms in our bodies.
+Deep breathing and meditation help regulate hormones so they support all natural rhythms in our bodies.

 We all know how amazing we feel after a great night's sleep.
 Our bodies have what they need to keep working at optimal levels when we're eating and sleeping right.
 You may even find that when you start getting better sleep, it leads to positive health changes.